pajmd/NetVueScript/README.md

 2041503611705259

 ## App return ID
-It doen't match the real ID but at leat the app kind of works 2314 4738 5150 2382
+It doesn't match the real ID but at leat the app kind of works 2314 4738 5150 2382

+## Firmware version
+So far 1735
+Wants to ugrage to 1803 but since the app thinks it's Orb Home cam I don't think it is a good idea.